-Temple Hills is a decidedly white-collar town, with fully 88.27% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Temple Hills is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Temple Hills who work in office and administrative support (17.69%), law enforcement and fire fighting (9.55%), and sales jobs (9.33%).
+Temple Hills is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Temple Hills is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Temple Hills who work in office and administrative support (15.83%), sales jobs (9.75%), and business and financial occupations (6.62%).

 Also of interest is that Temple Hills has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Temple Hills citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns: 24.81% of adults in Temple Hills have at least a bachelor's degree.
+The education level of Temple Hills citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.98% of adults 25 and older in Temple Hills have a college degree.

 The per capita income in Temple Hills in 2018 was $31,778, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
 This equates to an annual income of $127,112 for a family of four.
 However, Temple Hills contains both very wealthy and poor people as well.